protolambda/dv5das/README.md

 Each node (validating or not) can verify if data is available by making `k` random sample requests (`xs = [rand_range(0, N) for i in range(k)]`).

-To request, the sample identity `x` is hashed to a node identity `H(x)`.
+To request, the sample identity is hashed to a node identity `H(f,r,x,i)`.
 If the overlay has nearby nodes, then these are queried for the sample.
-If not, then use regular discv5 search to find a node closer to `H(x)`.
+If not, then use regular discv5 search to find a node closer to `H(f,r,x,i)`.

-### Sample management

-Although samples are tiny and distributed evenly, there is still a cost to holding them.
-So we need to prune old samples (don't blow up memory), as well as gate new samples (guard against spam).

-To prune and gate effectively, we need some context:
-- peer score: do we trust the origin of this sample?
-- saturation score: did many other peers see this sample?
-- popularity score: did other peers request this sample often?
-- responsibility score: how many times have other peers pushed this sample to us? (weight by peer score)
-- sample time: at some point samples are too old
-- randomness: attackers may try to beat the metrics, but it is much harder to beat occasional randomness

-#### Peer score
+### Peer score

 Detected good/bad sample behaviors feed back to a scoring table of peers.